 Watching Mister Rogers on YouTube is possible, but if you go this route you certainly won’t be in the safe confines of the friendly digital neighborhood you seek.
 Yes, there are a ton of great clips and some complete episodes of Mister Rogers on YouTube, but you’ve got to be careful.
 The quality is all-over-the-place, and sometimes weird parodies will pop up on a playlist.
 Your best bet here is to search YouTube for something you want specifically like his famous trip to the Crayola Factory.

 At one point in time, a bunch of Mister Rogers was streaming “for free” if you paid for Amazon Prime.
 This is no longer the case.
 If you want Mister Rogers on Prime, you’ve gotta pay for it, by signing up for a $4.99 PBS Kids account.
 That’s the deal now.

 PBS Kids.org and the PBS Kids app

 Mister Rogers’ Neighborhood is available on iTunes, but it’s probably not your best option.
 Apple has a smattering of episodes organized loosely by year, starting in 1981.
 These episodes are $1.99 each.
-So, unless you absolutely need this 1981 episode about divorce stored the hard drive of your iPhone, this probably isn’t the easiest or most cost-effective way to watch Mister Rogers.
+So, unless you absolutely need the 1981 episode about divorce stored on your iPhone, this isn’t the easiest or most cost-effective way to watch Mister Rogers.